AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/03_Microsoft_Defender_Antivirus_Configuration.md

-# 03 - 🛡️ Microsoft Defender Antivirus
+# 🛡️ 03 – Microsoft Defender Antivirus Deployment via Intune

+# 📝 Introduction

+In this section, you’ll configure **Microsoft Defender Antivirus** using Microsoft Intune to ensure real-time protection, cloud-based threat detection, and full device coverage.
+This provides a consistent and secure baseline across all Windows 10/11 endpoints.

+The configuration is done using Intune security policies, allowing centralized deployment, validation, and reporting—all without manual endpoint intervention.

+---
+## 🎯 Objective

-## 🔹 Part 1 - Configure Microsoft Defender Antivirus via Intune
+Deploy and validate a Microsoft Defender Antivirus security policy via Intune to enforce best-practice protection settings across all corporate Windows endpoints.

+---

 ### 🛡️ Step 1 – Access Endpoint Security Policies